 Depending on the model of pistol, the striker spring may be pre-compressed to varying degrees by the cycling of the slide.
 The trigger pull then compresses the spring the rest of the way and initiates its release.
 Boom!
 The pistol fires, the slide cycles, chambers a new round, pre-compresses the striker spring and you’re ready to go again.
-Check out this great animation showing how that works.

 Some folks will tell you striker fired guns are the best for beginners because every shot requires the same amount of trigger effort.
 Strikers are consistent.
 Yes, it’s true they are consistent but of course so are double action revolvers and double action only hammer fired pistols.
 We don’t know yet what’s right for you.

 Let’s assume as a beginner this is the first gun you’ll be buying.
 There are a number of reasons people set out on their search for the best beginner handgun.
 A huge reason is self-defense, whether that is at home or carried with you.
 There’s also sport and target shooting, hunting or competition.

 It’s pretty much impossible to find a single gun that will excel at all of these uses so let’s narrow the scope down to defensive handguns and basic target shooting.

 Searching for the best beginner handgun, there are a number of factors to consider but a gun’s use dictates which ones are most important.
 Some considerations are reliability, caliber, accuracy, ease of use and capacity.